 What’s The Difference Between The Two?

 Cat food is perfectly balanced to meet the needs of cats, while lots of research has gone into making dog food a suitable diet for dogs.
 While we share our homes with both these species, and they may be found sharing food bowls, water bowls, and laps- they are still very different species.
 Cat diets have higher protein, taurine, and alanine than dog diets; dogs have no need for these amino acids.
-Dog diets are likely to have higher levels of carbohydrates than their feline alternatives.
+Dog diets are likely to have higher levels of carbohydrates than their feline alternatives as dogs are considered omnivorous.

 Can Cats Eat Dog Food Regularly?

-Theoretically, a healthy dog could eat as much as he liked.
+Theoretically, a healthy dog could eat as much cat food as he liked.
 In reality, this is a bad idea due to concerns about obesity, gastroenteritis, and pancreatitis.
-Still, in a pinch, you’ll probably get away with feeding some to your dog on occasion.
+Still, in a pinch, you’ll probably get away with feeding cat food to your dog on occasion.
 Just be prepared for an explosive result if they haven’t tried it before.

 Final Thoughts